– GOLD WINNER OF THE 2017 EXCELLENCE IN PRACTICE AWARDS –

 Leadership development as a catalyst for change

-Telecommunications infrastructure is a tough business and in the years prior to the meeting, Nokia, which at that time not only made mobile phones but also telecommunications networks, was busy.
-In 2007, it merged its networks business with that of Siemens to create Nokia Siemens Networks (NSN), with the venture setting off not only to face rigorous integration and day-to-day challenges but, soon after, the global economic downturn sparked by the subprime crisis.
+Telecommunications infrastructure is a tough business, and in the years prior to the meeting, Nokia, which at that time made not only mobile phones but also telecommunications networks, was busy.
+In 2007, it merged its network business with that of Siemens to create Nokia Siemens Networks (NSN), with the venture setting off not only to face rigorous integration and day-to-day challenges but, soon after, the global economic downturn sparked by the subprime crisis.

 It was time for the next challenge and Suri started a major transformation involving, among other measures, a clearer business focus, cultural redirection, innovation aimed at growth, divestitures and acquisitions, and continued cost efficiency.
 Fundamental change was in the air.

 In light of all that was going on in the company, investment in human capital was just one of many priorities.
 Even though leadership skills were acknowledged by Nokia’s management team to be a key success factor for successful change, the leadership development overhaul envisioned by Casse and Menezes was going to have to fight for a place at the table.

 On another bumpy ride in October 2012, aboard a shuttle ferrying guests to a wedding celebration, Menezes met Nick Obolensky, who had recently founded Complex Adaptive Leadership (CAL), which was based on his research into the links between complexity science and leadership.

 In Obolensky’s view, leadership models had not kept pace with an increasingly volatile, unpredictable, complex and ambiguous world.
 Obolensky’s research into complexity science and chaos theory pointed to a new paradigm of dynamic leadership where radical change not only can but must be driven from everywhere within an organisation.
 Solutions to today’s problems do not just emerge from boardroom analysis but also from water cooler talk and serendipitous conversations.